 Louisiana State University Press, Paper, 2019

-Far West, Floyd's 9th poetry collection, is forthcoming from Louisiana State University in October, 2019.
+Far West, Floyd's 9th poetry collection, was published by Louisiana State University in October, 2019.

 From the Publisher:

 Winner of the 2019 L. E. Phillabaum Poetry Award

 Floyd Skloot's Far West intertwines the past and present, as time alternates between racing and standing still.
 Crafting poems that confront memory lapses and painful recollections, Skloot traces his moments of purest perception and expression: his wife practicing music, his daughter finding delight in the presence of wildlife, Vladimir Nabokov able to lose himself when playing goalie in a soccer match.
 A poem about a forgotten word or name can lead to one about a song that refuses to stop playing over and over in our minds, or to an evocation of a long-dead futuristic novelist who comes back from the afterlife to find a world even stranger than any he imagined.
 In poems that range from traditional forms and short lyrics to longer narratives and free verse, Skloot explores how emotional experiences—memory and forgetting, love and loss, reverie and urgent attention—all come together in our search for coherence and authentic self-expression.

 Quotes from reviews of the book: